davepinch/qbasic-empire/README.md

 # history

 Around 1991 I had a friend who greatly enjoyed a text-based, multi-player, space conquest game on the Apple IIe/IIgs.
-He disliked its automated battle mode, however, and asked me to write something better.
+He disliked its automated battle mode and asked me to write something better.
 I took the challenge but alas, never finished the game.
 I think his name was Matt or Garrity and this is dedicated to him.
 He said he was going to conquer the world but I'm glad he didn't because he planned on being a ruthless dictator.

 # installation